Artist Spotlight: Recreational Fungus

 Max: My dad was always really into music because he was a drummer in some bands when he was in high school and college.
 He always listened to Zeppelin and the Beatles and the Grateful Dead.
 We also had a piano in the house, and I would sit down at that piano and try to teach myself music.
 Then in middle school, I chose to take band.
 I saw a YouTube video of this guy going to the mall somewhere wearing pants, suspenders, and nothing else and playing Careless Whisper on the Saxophone.
 And I was like, I want to be like that guy.
 My first time playing a paid gig was actually with [Recreational Fungus].

 Austin: I only play the drums.
-I started when I was four.
-I got my first kit.
+I got my first kit when I was four.
 I was always around [music], my granddad played guitar, and he played all kinds of instruments.
 My dad played drums.
-So it was all gospel, church, grew up in a Pentecostal church.
-I was probably like 11 or 12, playing the youth groups and stuff like that, and then going to Youth Congress and played in Kentucky at National Youth Congress in 2013…but only drums.
+So it was all gospel, church music.
+I was probably like 11 or 12, playing the youth groups and stuff like that…but only drums.
 I've never been able to pick up anything else.
 I've tried the bass.
 My fingers don't work.

 Jonathan: When I was 13, I think.
 That's when I picked up a guitar, just six string guitar, and never really put it down.
 And then I kind of found out that I like to write songs, so I would put them together and write words down, whatever, and then I play them for some friends at school.
 And then I graduated, still kind of played guitar, was writing songs, but didn't really do anything with it.
-I think I only performed maybe three or four times alone in high school, like at Bridge Street or something else like that.
+I think I only performed maybe three or four times in high school, like at Bridge Street.
+I've always loved the Beatles, Dave Matthews, Three Days of Grace, Guster, stuff like that.

 NAA: Where is your favorite place to play now?